yuxinguo13/mlip-api-lab/README.md

 The code implements a flask web application that receives API requests to analyze an image and return information about the image, including the text contained within.
 To identify the text, the OCR feature of the Azure Vision API [[documentation](https://westcentralus.dev.cognitive.microsoft.com/docs/services/computer-vision-v3-2/operations/56f91f2e778daf14a499f20d#:~:text=test.jpg%22%7D-,Response%20200,-The%20OCR%20results), [response format](https://westcentralus.dev.cognitive.microsoft.com/docs/services/computer-vision-v3-2/operations/56f91f2e778daf14a499f20d#:~:text=test.jpg%22%7D-,Response%20200,-The%20OCR%20results)] can be used by adjusting the API endpoint and credentials in the code.
 We use the Azure’s provided libraries to abstract from low-level protocol details.

 Install the dependencies in the `requirements.txt` file with pip or similar.
+Replace Endpoint and Key with your own in [analyze.py](https://github.com/eshetty/mlip-api-lab/blob/main/analyze.py).
 To set up the flask server, just run `python3 app.py`.
 The system should try to analyze an example image and report the results when you go to http://localhost:3000/

 ## Connecting to the Azure Vision API
 1. Sign up for the a student account for Microsoft Azure: https://azure.microsoft.com/en-us/free/students/ – no credit card required